-As shown in the accompanying financial statements, the Company has incurred net losses from operations resulting in an accumulated deficit of \$96,228,295 as of August 31, 2022.
-Further losses are anticipated in the development of the Company's business raising substantial doubt about the Company's ability to continue as a going concern.
-The ability to continue as a going concern is dependent upon the Company refinancing certain of its debt, generating profitable operations in the future and/or obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
-Management intends to finance operating costs over the next twelve months with the proceeds from short-term loans, the sale of securities, and/or revenues from operations.
-These financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts, or amounts and classification of liabilities that might result from this uncertainty.
+As shown in the accompanying financial statements, the Company has incurred net losses from operations resulting in an accumulated deficit of \$104,444,249 as of November 30, 2022.
+The ability to continue as a going concern is dependent upon the Company generating profitable operations in the future and/or obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+Management intends to finance operating costs over the next twelve months with revenues from operations.